food · 12 April 2026

 The mala backbone

 Kung pao chicken (宫保鸡丁) is the second introduction.
 Diced chicken with peanuts and dried chillies.
-Less heat than mapo, more sweetness.
+Named after Ding Baozhen, a Qing Dynasty governor whose title was Gong Bao.
+Less heat than mapo, more sweetness — the flavour profile is savoury, slightly sweet, and warm without the numbing quality.
+A useful dish for people uncertain about their chilli tolerance.

 Twice-cooked pork (回锅肉) is the home-cooking benchmark.
-Pork belly first boiled, then sliced and stir-fried with leeks and bean paste.
+Pork belly first boiled whole, then sliced thinly and stir-fried with garlic shoots, doubanjiang, and sweet bean paste.
+The pork edges curl and crisp slightly during the stir-fry stage.
+This is the dish most Sichuan cooks make to demonstrate kitchen competence.

 The fish-fragrant family